 First Stop in Historic Duluth: Aerial Lift Bridge

-Duluth residents still needed a way to cross, so a plan emerged to borrow a design from a bridge in France which called for a gondola-style carriage capable of being shuttled back and forth across a vertical lift.
+The winning design was for a vertical lift bridge that could move out of the way of shipping traffic.
+People originally crossed it using a gondola-style carriage capable of shuttling back and forth across the lift.
 When it opened in 1905, the carriage could hold up to 350 people plus wagons, carriages and automobiles!

 Duluth Maritime Visitor's Center